zanechua/website/src/posts/15-macos-windows-proxmox-update.md

 It's a funky little device which is branded HP but is made by Realtek.

 You'll need to install HP drivers along with it.
-It took me awhile to locate the correct drivers but you can use the drivers provided [here](https://www.station-drivers.com/index.php/ko/forum/usb/240-latest-whql-driver-for-realtek-usb-camera?start=48)
+It took me awhile to locate the correct drivers but you can use the drivers provided [here](https://www.station-drivers.com/index.php/en-us/component/remository/Drivers/Realtek/Camera/Realtek-Camera-Drivers-Version-10.0.22000.20274/lang,en-us/)

 ## Conclusion

 No other updates so far.
 The MacOS VM updates to Big Sur just fine but I got myself a M1 MacBook so I probably might not use it as often though it was definitely a very fun experiment.

 I might write up a short review/comparison for the two Biometric cameras as there doesn't seem to be much information on them outside of Taobao.

+## Change Log

+- `2023-07-25` - Update url for Realtek camera driver to version 10.0.22000.20274